huggingface/blog/introducing-csearch.md

 ### 1. Problems of the Existing Decoding Methods

-Natural language generation (i.e. text generation) aims at generating text that is human-like and it is one of the core tasks in NLP.
+Natural language generation (i.e. text generation) aims at generating text that is human-like and it is one of the core tasks in natural language processing (NLP).
 With recent advance in generative pre-trained language models (e.g. [OPT](https://arxiv.org/pdf/2205.01068.pdf) and [GPT-J](https://github.com/kingoflolz/mesh-transformer-jax)), text generation has attracted increasing interest in the research community.
-While these large language models (LMs) have become increasingly powerful, existing decoding methods still limit their potentials in the task of text generation.
+While these large language models (LMs) have become increasingly powerful, their potentials are still limited by the problems of existing decoding methods.

-Currently, these widely-used decoding methods could be divided into two categories: deteriminstic and stochastic methods.
+Existing decoding methods that are widely-used could be divided into two categories: (1) deterministic methods and (2) stochastic methods.

 **Deteriminstic methods** aim to select the text continuation with the highest probability based on the model's probability distribution.
 The greedy search and beam search are two representive deteriminstic methods.